 Enable Your Desktop Popup

-Simply select the toggle besides Desktop / Desktop Popup so it is blue and reads Enabled to the right of the toggle.
+Simply select the toggle besides Desktop / Desktop Popup so it is green and reads Enabled to the right of the toggle.

 Advanced Popup Design Customization

 If you wish to further customize your desktop popup, you can do so using CSS code.
 We have created a few resources that will walk you through that process.

 - Customize Your Desktop Popup with CSS.
 Learn how to customize various elements in your popup, including custom font, text size, and text color.